 It offers great range of plugins to manage stuff including SEO.

-Its fairly easy to use by slightly experienced computer user.
+It’s fairly easy to use by a slightly experienced computer user.

-It offers great range of free and paid themes to get new look.
+It offers great range of free and paid themes to build websites.

 It offers great range of SEO consideration by default, example: SEO friendly URL, Categories etc.